ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/fx/fx_step_3.md

 #### More bindings

 Let's also bind the number of items in the list.
-The number should be bound to `todoCountNum` and the text ("items left" or "item left") should be bound to `todoCountText`.
+The number should be bound to the label `todoCountNum` and the text ("items left" or "item left") should be bound to the label `todoCountText`.
 Again, they are predefined in [`tasks.fxml`][2], so to reference them all we need is:

     :::java
     @FXML
     public Label todoCountNum;
     @FXML
     public Label todoCountText;